 From the breathtaking Andes mountains and vast coastal deserts to the lush, tropical rainforests of the Amazon Jungle, Peru is one of the most biodiverse countries on Earth.
 The birthplace of several proud, ancient civilizations, present day Peru is home to multiple indigenous groups who blend into a unique and beautiful culture.
 Sadly, the people of Peru struggle with extreme poverty and class inequality.
 Government corruption hinders economic development, and many people face problems like teenage pregnancy, substance abuse, and crime.
 Will you share God’s love with people hungry for hope?

 Known as the “Heart of South America”, Paraguay is home to swampland and vast wilderness.
-Though still highly influenced by its indigenous language and culture, there is a huge divide between the rich and the poor classes of Paraguay.
+Paraguayans are still highly influenced by their indigenous language and culture, but there is a huge divide between the rich and the poor classes of the nation.
 Amongst the indigenous people, social issues like literacy, clean drinking water, immunizations, etc. only accentuate the difference between classes.
 1% of the population owns 77% of the land.
-With almost 90% of the population Roman Catholic, most Paraguayans do not know the freedom of a relationship with Jesus.
-Will you share His love in Paraguay?
+Will you share the good news of God's all-encompassing love and hope for everyone—no matter their social status—in Paraguay?

 With its lush interior and white sand beaches, Uruguay is a popular vacation spot for tourists.
 The country is known for its prosperity, cultural tolerance, and lack of corruption.
 Because the majority of Uruguayans are of European descent, the culture is strongly influenced by Europe—the only post-Christian continent on the planet.
 Uruguay has no national religion and is known as the most secular country in the Americas.
 However, in the past 20 years, the church has grown significantly.
 Despite their comfortable lifestyle, the people of Uruguay are hungry for something money can’t buy.
 Will you share God’s love with them?